xn--nding-jua/UltranetReceiver/Readme.md

 * [x] microcontroller has several interfaces to the world: USB (a simple ASCII-command-system), via ethernet (ASCII-command on port 23 like USB, MQTT, webbrowser)
 * [x] working audio-mixer-functions for all 16 channels with left/right-balancing

-## What has still to be done?
+## What could be done next?
-* [ ] test network-functions and MQTT
-* [ ] test I2S-interface to Cyrrus CS4344-Audio-DAC
-* [ ] webbrowser has to be implemented
-* [ ] add SD-card recording (depends on time...) maybe the I2S stream could be send to the SAMD21 and an Arduino-SD-Card-Shield could be used here?
+* [ ] add SD-card recording.
+Maybe the I2S stream could be send to the ESP32 or SAMD21 and an Arduino-SD-Card-Shield could be used here?
 Ideas?

 ## Commands
 Via USB with 19200 baud (or via ethernet, if you connect an W55xx-chip to the microcontroller via I2C) a pretty simple ASCII-based command-system can be used to talk to the microcontroller.
 The following commands are implemented, yet: